You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: All Terms

-In this course, Relay students will break apart language with the belief that by understanding linguistics, they see more precisely how to support their PK–12 students.
+In this course, Relay students will break apart language with the belief that by understanding linguistics, they will more precisely know how to support their PK–12 multilingual learners.
 Relay students deeply examine second language acquisition theories, specifically how to leverage native language in the acquisition of the second language.
 Relay students will examine formal and informal assessments to analyze the strengths and areas of growth for their multilingual learners.
 At the end of this course, Relay students will combine their understanding of linguistics and second language acquisition theory to craft intentional and targeted “language objectives.”

 CLD-503: Methods for Teaching Multilingual Learners I